nazimkaraa/Kali-xRDP/README.md

 # [Kali-xRDP • GUI for Kali Linux on WSL (Version 1 or 2) • v1.1/20210602](https://github.com/DesktopECHO/Kali-xRDP)
 *Other distributions available:* **KDE Neon** [**(kWSL)**](https://github.com/DesktopECHO/kWSL) and **Ubuntu 20.04** [**(xWSL)**](https://github.com/DesktopECHO/xWSL)

-Kali-xRDP is a script that installs xRDP on-top of Kali Linux from the Windows Store.
-It works under WSL1 or WSL2 and includes optimizations and visual tweaks for a smooth and responsive desktop experience.
-Display scaling is configured automatically and works on everything from standard unscaled displays all the way to xHiDPI (250%+) displays like the Microsoft Surface.
+Kali-xRDP is a script that installs xRDP and XFCE 4.16 on top of Kali Linux from the Windows Store.
+[Win-KeX](https://www.kali.org/docs/wsl/win-kex) is the better-known method for running a GUI in WSL, but only works with Windows 10 1903+ on WSL2, whereas this project was created to work well in WSL1 or WSL2.
+It includes optimizations and visual tweaks for a smooth and responsive desktop experience.
+Display scaling is configured automatically and works on everything from standard unscaled displays all the way to xHiDPI (250%+) displays such as the Microsoft Surface.

 ![image](https://user-images.githubusercontent.com/33142753/109516375-7c036f80-7a7e-11eb-99de-54ae788ebb90.png)

-Other Kali GUI installers are designed to work with WSL2 only, and therefore target newer versions of Windows.
-Kali-xRDP works with Windows 10 version 1809, Windows Server 2019, Server Core, or Hyper-V Server 2019.
-Running Kali in WSL1 can also be helpful for newer versions of Windows running on older hardware without VT-d, or in a virtual machine without nested virtualization support.
+Kali-xRDP works with Windows 10 version 1809 onwards, Windows Server 2019/2022, Server Core, or Hyper-V Server.
+Running Kali in WSL1 may be useful for users on older hardware without VT-d, or in a virtual machine without nested virtualization support.
 Note that WSL1 has limitations in its networking stack that prevent some of Kali's included tools from working as they should, so you should run Kali in WSL2 unless you're prevented from doing so for the reasons listed above.
+That said, [ZenMap](https://nmap.org/zenmap) is pre-installed and able to run TCP-only portscans in WSL1.

 The install script is meant to be run on a new Kali Linux installation from the Microsoft Store.
 If Kali is not installed on your system it will download the .AppX image directly from Microsoft and install it for you.